-Within one week after SCNC, the NSEC will send each MO the standings, marks and group average for all competitors.
+Once the closing ceremony has ended, the NSEC will send each MO the standings, marks and group average for all competitors.
 The name of the individual, province/territory and standings for the top three competitors for each contest will be compiled by the NSEC and be verified by an independent body and be made available for public distribution.
 The complete list of ranking, scores, averages, etc. is for MOs' internal use only.